canriquez/library/README.md

 # PROJECT: LIBRARY

-> Vanilla Javascript project that buils a small library application where you can add, delete and mark as 'read' books.
+> Vanilla Javascript project that builds a small library application where you can add, delete and mark as 'read' books.

 ![screenshot](/app_screenshot.png)

 - The home page shows the list of books previously loaded.
-- For each book you can click buttons to remove book from the book.
+- For each book you can click buttons to remove a book from the list.
 - You can update the read/unread status for each book.
-- When you click the New Book button, a for for book creation will render.
+- When you click the New Book button, a form book creation will render.
 - A Basic Data Validation is executed on books creation.

 ## Built With